 Buddha Jayanti festival in 2021 AD: 26th May in Nepal

 Ram Navami is another a-day celebration Hindu festival, mainly celebrated in Nepal, India, and other areas among Hindu communities.
-Ram Navami is marked as a day when Lord Ram the 7th incarnation of Lord Vishnu was born to a royal family of Solar Dynasty to King Dasharatha and Queen Kaushalya in Ayodhya presently in India.
+Ram Navami is marked as a day when Lord Ram the 7th incarnation of Lord Vishnu was born to a royal family of the Solar Dynasty to King Dasharatha and Queen Kaushalya in Ayodhya presently in India.

 The celebration of Ram Navami is done with great joy and respect towards Lord Ram for his dutifulness and devotion towards his parents, citizens, brothers, and wife Sita, which makes him known as ‘Maryada Purushottam’, a symbol of ‘Perfect Man’.

-Devotees on this day visit temple of Lord Ram and take his blessing and also, they clean their houses and idol of Lord Ram, Sita, and Laxman and decorate with beautiful colors and flowers.
+Devotees on this day visit temple of Lord Ram and take his blessing and also, and they clean their houses and idol of Lord Ram, Sita, and Laxman and decorate them with beautiful colors and flowers.